codelixir/nought-pad/README.md

 # NoughtPad <!-- omit in toc -->

 This is a basic blog website made using Django and Bootstrap.
+It is my first ever project in Django, hence the Nought(`[0]`) in NoughtPad.

 ## Table of Contents <!-- omit in toc -->
 - [Features](#features)